Why visit Palestine?

 The official website on tourism in Palestine>

-I’m young and Arab/Asian – will I be able to visit?
+I’m young and/or Arab/Asian/black – will I be able to visit?

 Most Muslim members of our delegations have entered without being questioned.
-A very small number of people are refused entry, but this remains rare.
+A tiny number of people have been refused entry, but this remains rare.

-We offer extensive advice on how to make your journey – including your entry into Israel and Palestine – as easy as possible.
+We offer extensive advice on how to make your visit– including your entry into Israel and Palestine – as easy as possible.

 I’m an older person – is the visit suitable for me?